astridx/meinblog/sik/r/node-js-jest/index.md

 ---
-title: "Node.js Testing with Jest"
+title: 'Node.js Testing with Jest'
-description: "How to get started with testing in Node.js with Jest.
-This setup tutorial shows you how to use Jest as test runner and assertion library for Node.js projects ..."
+description: 'How to get started with testing in Node.js with Jest.
+This setup tutorial shows you how to use Jest as test runner and assertion library for Node.js projects ...'
-date: "2020-02-20T03:56:46+02:00"
+date: '2020-02-20T03:56:46+02:00'
-categories: ["Node"]
+categories: ['Node']
-keywords: ["node jest", "node js jest", "node js testing", "node testing", "node js test", "node test"]
+keywords:
+  [
+    'node jest',
+    'node js jest',
+    'node js testing',
+    'node testing',
+    'node js test',
+    'node test',
+  ]
-hashtags: ["#100DaysOfCode", "#NodeJs"]
+hashtags: ['#100DaysOfCode', '#NodeJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />